ReactivePlayZ/RML/README.md

 ## Elements ✅
 There are three elements to work with: `key-value`, `lists`, and `comments`.

-> Note: Comments are considered as notes in RML and plain text (Without starting with any - or //) is considered as the file's comments and isn't read by the interpreter.
+> Note: Comments are considered as notes in RML and plain text (Without starting with any - or | or //) is considered as the file's comments and isn't read by the interpreter.

 ### Key Value Pairs ✅
 They simply have a key and a value that is stored in this key.
-Both of these can be Unicode but the only thing separating them is a separater (There are two separaters, a colon `:` and a hyphen `-`).
-Such as:
+Both of these can be Unicode but the only thing separating them is a separater (There are two separaters, a colon `: ` and a hyphen `- `).
+The separaters must be followed by a space to be considered a separater.
+Some examples of key-value pairs:
 ```
 - Key: Value
 - Lorem ipsum: dolor sit amet
 - 漢字: かんじ

-- Hey look - This key-value is using a different separator
+- Hey look - This key-value is using a different separater
 - Am I weird - <- He's concerned
 - 日本 - Japan
 ```